nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 # [New cases detected in New Zealand this week](https://nextstrain.org/ncov/oceania/2020-08-11?c=gt-nuc_10097,23731&d=tree)

 New Zealand had reported over 100 days without community transmission before detecting cases in the community this week.
-The cluster has now spread to around 30 known cases, primarily based in the largest city, Auckland.
+The cluster has now spread to around 30 known cases (at time of publication), primarily based in the largest city, Auckland.

 The source is not yet known, however scientists have sequenced the isolates and reported that they fall into pangolin lineage B1.1.1; so while the genomes are yet to be released they are known to fall in the region colored in blue here.
 This lineage originated in Europe, but has since been observed in multiple regions around the world.